 Four Time CVCA State Champion Harry Lester is a 2012 Olympian and 2x World Bronze Medalist.

-Another CVCA 4x State Champion Nathan Tomasello has excelled at the highest levels of the sport winning an NCAA Division I National Championship for Ohio State in 2015 and qualifying for the 2016 United States Olympic Trials.
+Another CVCA 4x State Champion Nathan Tomasello has excelled at the highest levels of the sport winning an NCAA Division I National Championship for Ohio State in 2015, fnishing in 3rd in 2016 and 2017, and qualifying for the 2016 United States Olympic Trials.

 1999 CVCA Graduate and State Champion Andy Vogel went on to become a 3x All-American at Messiah College, and is currently the Head Wrestling Coach at Gettysburg College in Pennsylvania.

 2011 Graduate Alex Utley was a 2013 and 2016 NCAA Division I National Qualifier for the University of North Carolina.

 John Christian, a 1997 Graduate and CVCA Wrestling State Placer went on to become a Division I NCAA Qualifier for Campbell University in 2000.

 Also at Campbell University with former CVCA Assistant Coach Joe Boardwine, former 2x State Champion John Weakley became a Division I NCAA Qualifier in 2012.

 2009 Graduate Zak Vargo was a NCAA Division II National Runner-Up in 2013 for Lake Erie College.